Stocks Investing 101 Part 3: How To Read Seedly Chicken Rice Limited’s Cash Flow Statement

 The interest paid on their loans.

 If you’ve followed through this far, congrats!
-You have finished learning the basics of the 3 Financial Statements.
+You have finished learning the basics of the tjree Financial Statements.
 You may be asking…

-In the next part of the series, we will be putting meaning to these numbers by explaining the different financial ratios and metrics.
-Stay tuned for it!
+If you would like to stretch your learning further, we will be putting meaning to these numbers by explaining the different financial ratios and metrics.